Baby spas are cute and trendy, but could they be hurting your baby?

 We love spas and the pampering and relaxing that go hand-in-hand with them.
 So why not let our babies enjoy the same experience?
-Plus, they look adorable while floating around in the water and the whole experience has been deemed by advocates as a good bonding opportunity for mummy and baby.
+They look adorable while floating around in the water.
+And the whole experience has been deemed by advocates as a good bonding opportunity for mummy and baby.

 But could the experience of a baby spa not be as harmless as it looks?
 Experts seem to think so.